-In addition to the moral dilemmas, themes of greed, friendship and trust; the story can be linked with a variety of curriculum areas including the study of Planet Earth, Sun and space, leadership and voting, persuasive writing, debating, emotive language.
+In addition to the moral dilemmas, themes of greed, friendship and trust; the story can be linked with a variety of curriculum areas including the study of physical aspects of Geography: Planet Earth, Sun and space and also society and community, leadership and democracy.
+Looking specifically at literacy there are excellent examples and writing opportunities for persuasive writing, debating, emotive language.
 The list is endless.
 The illustrations and typography also offer opportunities for developing visual literacy and linking with art.

 Sacrifices must be made in this glorious tale that at times is reminiscent of The Lord of the Flies.
 I cannot recommend it highly enough.
 It ticks every box for me.

 The Story of the Blue Planet won the UKLA Children’s Book Award 7 – 11 category in 2014

 We have included this title in our year 4 Take One Book teaching sequences because the themes work well for this year group.
 To find out more about Take One Book visit takeonebook.org